 Library Book (Lost or Damaged) – replacement cost

 A laptop computer is required to access online resources and complete online testing when in the classroom.
-Tablets are allowed for use in the classroom, cellphone use in the classroom is not allowed.
+Tablets are allowed for use in the classroom when not testing, cellphone use in the classroom is not allowed.
 Some required resources may not be suitable for the tablet or the phone.
 Any browser selected must be up-to-date.
 During state wide shut down conditions such as with COVID-19 – must be able to access Zoom links via laptop for class meetings and test monitoring.

 Minimum requirements on the laptop (do not recommend a Chromebook):

 - RAM: 1 gigabyte (GB) for 32-bit CPU, 2 GB for 64-bit processor or higher